-More recently, in [23], the authors have proposed the use of the Fisher-Snedecor \mathcal{F} distribution to model composite fading channels in which the root mean square (rms) power of a Nakagami-m signal is assumed to be subject to variations induced by an inverse Nakagami-m random variable (RV).
-In [23], it was demonstrated that in most cases the \mathcal{F} composite fading model provides a better fit to real-world composite fading channels compared to the K_G composite fading model.
+More recently, in [23], the authors have proposed the use of the Fisher-Snedecor \mathcal{F} distribution to model composite fading channels in which the root mean square (rms) power of a Nakagami-m signal is assumed to be subject to variations induced by an inverse Nakagami-m random variable.
+In [23], it was demonstrated that the \mathcal{F} composite fading model provides as good, and in most cases better fit to real-world composite fading channels compared to the K_G composite fading model.
 Most importantly, when comparing the analytical forms of the key statistical metrics and performance measures, the \mathcal{F} composite fading model shows significantly less complexity than the K_G composite fading model.
 Motivated by these observations, in this paper, we analyze the performance of ED-based spectrum sensing over \mathcal{F} composite fading channels.
+Based on the fact that the entropy of the received signal depends on whether the primary signal is present or absent [24], we also evaluate the Shannon entropy and cross entropy over \mathcal{F} composite fading channels, which provides interesting insights.
+The main contributions of this paper are summarized as follows: